Mrbeekon/Brew-iOS/README.md

 20. To change the brew name go to the readings page and tap the name
 21. Enter the new name and tap Change

-That covers the Bubblers functionality, you will see that the ABV will be update with every new reading.
+That covers Bubblers functionality, you will see that the ABV will be update with every new reading.